perriera/for_interfaces/cpp/README.md

 	**Note**: Copy everything in `yellow` (or `orange`) to the clipboard

+	- Setting your own email address is *optional* but not *required* here

  - [ ] Now paste **the contents of the clipboard** to the terminal

  - [ ] Now make sure these environment variables are **set**: